3 Days in Thessaloniki

 Thessaloniki is well-known among Greeks as the food capital of Greece, so come prepared!
 Walk along Ladadika District and Athonos square and you'll be amazed by the wide variety of taverns.

-If you feel up to it, it’s worth exploring the nightlife of Valaoritou Street, the surrounding alleys and the historic neighborhood of Frangomachalas - just 5 minutes on foot from our Stylish Apartment.
+If you feel up to it, it’s worth exploring the nightlife of Valaoritou Street, the surrounding alleys and the historic neighborhood of Frangomachalas - just 5 minutes on foot from our Urban Apartments (Urban Dream, Urban Jungle and Urban Charm).
 For unusual cocktails, choose Gorilla (3 Verias).
 For a smoke-free environment and a great selection of spirits, including rare whiskeys and rums, head towards the seafront and the bar Vogatsikou 3 – its name is also its address.
 Both bars are among the hippest watering holes in the city.
 Cheers

 The obvious choice for your first breakfast in Thessaloniki is… the famous bougatsa!
 Alternatively, on Aghias Sofias Street, enjoy breakfast at the patisserie-brasserie Blé.